GlennDeprey/PalianPals/docs/event-info/joinevent.md

 :::tip Waitlist

 If the selected role is full, you will be placed on a **waitlist** in the order you signed up.
 If someone does not show, we will contact you to join the event based on your position on the list.
 This ensures fairness for everyone.

+**Do NOT sync unless the host tells you to sync.**

 :::

 ---
 **No Role Example:**

 ![No Role Example](./img/rsvp_signup.png)

 **Team Role Example:**

 ![Team Role Example](./img/rsvp_teams.png)

-**Team Role with leader Example (leader will just add everyone in a party, but is not required to voice chat)**
+**Team Role with leader Example**

+(leader will just add everyone in a party, but is not required to voice chat)

 ![Date example](./img/rsvp_teams2.png)

 **Cooking Role Example:**

 ![Cooking Role Example](./img/rsvp_cooking.png)
 ---